Do’s and Don’ts of Cleaning Old Cabbage Patch Dolls

 Dab it fairly generously on the offending stain and then leave the doll outside in direct sunlight for a day or two.
 Make sure you don’t forget it and leave it out in the rain.
 Been there, done that.

 How about you?
 Have you ever fixed up an old Cabbage Patch Kid doll?
+What were some of the challenged you faced?
 Feel free to post questions in the comments below.

 Thanks for stopping by!